pmok3/kakaw/README.md

 ### Semi-supervised machine learning model (To be completed)
 Using a small sample of live odds data collected during the 2023-2024 NBA season, historical game data will be annotated with projected odds.
 This will provide greater confluence with backtesting new strategies.

+### Real-Time Game Screener (To be completed)
+Once the above components are completed and a profitable betting strategy is established, a game screener will be created that takes into consideration present and past data from current games and betting data.
+The screener will have API endpoints that connect with lightweight programs on desktop and mobile platforms.

 ### Notification system (To be completed)
-Once the above components are completed and a profitable betting strategy is established, a notification system will be created that leverages live real time game and betting data to notify users of a potential betting opportunity.
+A notification system will be created that leverages the real-time game screener to alert users of potential betting opportunities.
 The design of this system will focus on servicing a large number of users and achieving low latency.
 For desktop users, this will take the form of a web extension.
 For mobile users, this will take the form of a mobile app.

 ### Infrastructure (To be implemented)
 Github will serve as the main code repository.
 Github actions will be utilized for unit testing and historical data collection.
 The real-time program will initially be run locally on a spare laptop.
 If the project is proven to be worthwhile, I will look into hosting it on AWS.